sophialiuce/customer-voice-analysis/README.md

-# NLP applications for Voice of Consumer
+# NLP applications for Customer Voice Analysis

 All notebooks use pytorch+fast.ai libraries.
 Here you can find 4 kinds of notebooks: